RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 Sights in Prague: Old Town Hall Square

 A place that you absolutely must not miss is the old town hall square.
-Here you can find one of Prague's main attractions, namely the Astronomical Clock Astronomical Clock.
+Here you can find one of Prague's main attractions, the astronomical clock Orloj.

 If you time it right, you can see the twelve apostles appear in the two windows as the bell strikes.
 The clock sits on the Old Town Hall and you can go up to the top of the tower and see Prague from a different perspective.